Telegram, Signal won't shield your chats from hackers

 Take this seriously: Encryption is fundamentally flawed and once hackers get to know any vulnerability or bug in the app security ecosystem, including the mobile operating system, your personal data is at their mercy.

-When you joined WhatsApp, end-to-end encryption was there and yet, a third-party spyware, Pegasus, found a backdoor entry to snoop on you.
+When you joined WhatsApp, end-to-end encryption was there and yet, third-party spyware, Pegasus, found a backdoor entry to snoop on you.
 Now, you are looking to take shelter in other so-called secure chat apps.

 Facebook-owned WhatsApp is the leader among chat apps having 1.5 billion global users with 400 million of them in India.
 Russia-headquartered Telegram has 200 million users globally, while Signal has more than 10 million (according to Google Play Store downloads).
 Both Telegram and Signal record a spike in users whenever there is a security breach or global outage with WhatsApp.